Qumulo/getting-started-guide/qq-cli-command-guide/auth/auth_create_access_token.md

 command: auth_create_access_token
 optional_options:
 - alternate: []
+  help: Create an access key that targets the currently logged in user.
+  name: --self
+  required: false
+- alternate: []
   help: The expiration time of the access token.
 After this time, the token will no
     longer be usable for authentication.
 For example, "Jan 20 2024", "1/20/2024", or "2024-01-20 12:00", with times interpreted in UTC timezone.